Tag: javascript

 Continue reading “Reward program website and app”Greetings one and all, today we’ll be taking a look at another bit of concepting/messing around from the start of 2015.
 This time we’ve got an animation of some flying reindeer!

-This follows on from the settling snowfall effect (“Mimas”) I’ve covered previously.
-This project was started directly after Mimas, but never reached the same level of completion.
-Following the years’ theme of moons of Saturn, this project was called Iapetus.
+This follows on from the settling snowfall effect I’ve covered previously.
+This project was started directly after, but never reached the same level of completion.

-Continue reading “HTML5 Snowfall Effect (“Mimas”)”Today’s post covers the website I built for Marldon Christmas Trees, my workplace, for the 2014 festive season.
-The basic website is built on WordPress, with a slew of custom plugin code to handle two booking forms and a customized letter from Santa designer which we’ve seen before.
-So, let’s dive in.
+Continue reading “HTML5 Snowfall Effect”Today we’re looking at the website for Marldon Christmas Trees for the 2014 festive season.
+It runs on WordPress with custom plugins to handle two booking forms and a customized letter from Santa designer which we’ve seen before.

 I recently found this single screenshot of the old design and figured I’d publish it for posterity.
 I still like it – those boxy headline backgrounds were based on the window frames from the Watercolour theme in Windows Whistler (XP) builds 2410-2419, and the boxy layout of the sidebar complimented it nicely.